All Episodes

 Anyway, it was a number of moments yesterday.

-I thought Ted Cruz, I thought Lindsey Graham, Josh Hawley, I mean, they all had Amazing moments, probably the most uh you know one is when Lindsey Graham said that you they have blood on their hands.
+Probably the most, you know, one is when Lindsey Graham said that they have blood on their hands.

-The other was when Josh Hawley shamed Mark Zuckerberg into apologizing to the victims that were in the audience of this congressional hearing, and he literally stood up and he turned to the parents that had lost loved ones that are holding up pictures of the children that they lost because of the issues surrounding young people in social media.
+And he literally stood up and he turned to the parents that had lost loved ones that are holding up pictures of the children that they lost because of the issues surrounding young people and social media.

 Listen to this exchange.

-Mr. Zuckerberg, you and the companies before us, I know you don't mean to it to be so, but you have blood on your hands.
+Mr. Zuckerberg, you and the companies before us, I know you don't mean it to be so, but you have blood on your hands.

 You have a product.